Certified Safety Professional®

 Purchase, Schedule, and Sit for the Exam

-Once your application has been approved you may purchase an examination at any time during by logging in to “My Profile” at bcsp.org and clicking on the “Purchase Exam” menu button.
-You have one (1) year from the approval of your application to purchase and sit for examination, and may sit for exam at any time in that period as long as your exam attempts are not within six (6) weeks from the last time you sat for examination.
+Once your application has been approved you may purchase an examination at any time by logging in to “My Profile” at bcsp.org and clicking on the “Purchase Exam” menu button.
+You have one (1) year from the approval of your application to purchase and sit for examination, and may sit for the exam at any time after a six (6) week waiting period from your last exam attempt.
 BCSP will notify the examination service that you are an eligible candidate so you may schedule a convenient time to sit for the exam.

 BCSP's examination service provider, Pearson VUE, has hundreds of test centers located around the world (locate a test center).
 Pearson VUE test centers are open every business day, some also having weekend and holiday hours.
 Examinations are delivered via computer at the test center.
 As soon as candidates submit their exam, official results are available.
 Candidates who fail may still be eligible to purchase a new examination.